 \subsection{Electron lifetime}

-The two planes of the bilayer can have very different amount of disorder due to their different exposure to environment .
-For example the lower plane will be in contact with a substrate and the upper plane is exposed either to vacuum or to a gas (sensor application).
-Therefore it is of high interest to consider the limit case where defects are present in one plane and absent from the other plane.
-In the following we consider that defects are present only in the lower plane.
-If the two planes were decoupled, defects in one plane would affect electron lifetime in that plane but not in other one.
-Since the planes are coupled defects in one plane will also affect electronic lifetime in the other plane.
-In this chapter we discuss how such a repartition of defects impacts the electron lifetime.
-In chapter III based the present results we shall discuss how electron lifetime affects the overall electronic conduction of the bilayer.
+The two layers of the tBLG can have very different amount of disorder due to their different exposure to environment.
+For example the lower layer will be in contact with a substrate and the upper layer is exposed either to vacuum or to a gas (sensor application).
+Therefore it is of high interest to consider the limiting case where defects are present in one layer and absent from the other layer.
+In the following we consider that defects are present only in the layer 2.
+If the two layers were decoupled, defects in one layer would affect electron lifetime in that layer but not in the other one.
+Since the layers are coupled, defects in one layer will also affect electronic lifetime in the other layer.
+In this section, we discuss how such a distribution of defects impacts the electron lifetime.

-If there is disorder in the lower plane the Bloch states of this plane will have a contribution to their self-energy which is imaginary.
-This can be represented in the simple possible model by a purey imaginary part of the potential evergy $\Delta$
+If there is disorder in the lower layer (layer 2) the Bloch states of this layer will have a contribution to their self-energy which is imaginary.
+This can be represented in the simplest possible model by a purely imaginary part of the potential energy $\Delta$,

-where $ \tau_- $ is the lifetime in the lower plane due to disorder in the lower plane.
-Using formula 2.29 we see that electrons in the upper plane acquire an imaginary self-energy
+where $ \tau_2 $ is the lifetime in the layer 2 due to disorder in the layer 2.
+Using formula (\ref{eq_self}), we see that electrons in the layer 1 acquire an imaginary self-energy

-Therefore the lifetimes $\tau_-$ and $\tau_+$ in the lower and upper planes are related through:
+Therefore the lifetimes $\tau_1$ and $\tau_2$ in the layer 1 and layer 2 are related through:

-where A is given by equation \ref{Aformula}, and is same quantity as in the velocity renormalization expression eq.\ref{renormalization}.
+where $\theta_0$ is given by equation (\ref{equation_t0}), and is same quantity as in the velocity renormalization expression (\ref{renormalization}).